 It’s no surprise that during this time, hospitals are extremely busy.
 Because of the holidays, hospitals may be understaffed or staffed with healthcare providers that are the least experienced, resulting in mistakes and errors.
 This can lead to a potential medical malpractice case.
-The experienced attorneys at Spector Law Group are here to help you understand what medical malpractice and negligence look like and what to do if you fall victim during this holiday season.
+The experienced attorneys at Spector Injury & Accident Lawyers are here to help you understand what medical malpractice and negligence look like and what to do if you fall victim during this holiday season.

 What Is Medical Malpractice?

 In order to have a medical malpractice case, one must be able to prove medical negligence.
 Medical negligence occurs when a hospital, doctor or any other type of healthcare provider fails to provide the standard of care, resulting in harm, injury or death to the patient.
 Examples of medical negligence can be:

 - Failure to recognize symptoms

 - Early discharge or poor follow-up care

 Stay Safe This Holiday Season

 According to a recent study conducted by John Hopkins University, medical errors are the third leading cause of death in the United States with more than 250,000 deaths occurring every year.
 This results in roughly 10% of U.S. deaths annually.
 Being aware of these risks can help you and your family stay safe during the holiday season and avoid any accidents that could result in medical negligence.